riddhi-jain/Data-Science-and-Analytics-Internship-Tasks/README.md

 [<img align = right height = 50 width = 50 src = https://cdn4.iconfinder.com/data/icons/project-management-4-2/65/161-512.png>](https://github.com/riddhi-jain/The-Sparks-Foundation-Internship-Tasks/blob/main/Task_3_Decision_Tree/Notebook.ipynb)

 ### # Task-3 : Prediction using Decision Tree Algorithm(Level - Intermediate)
-_Click on the images on right side to view my solution._
+_Click on the images on right side to view my submission._

 1. For the given ‘Iris’ dataset, create the Decision Tree classifier and visualize it graphically.
 1. The purpose is if we feed any new data to this classifier, it would be able to predict the right class accordingly.